femnad/sqrt26.com/jekyll/_posts/2017-07-11-think-vindicated-.md

 title: Think vindicated.
 date: '2017-07-11 17:15:24'
 ---
-- What is best in life my dear Conan person?
+>\- What is best in life my dear Conan person?
-- To confirm your bias.
+>\- To confirm your bias.
 To realize you were right all along.
 To gather evidence to support the case for everyone else's wrongness.
 I guess you can see where I'm going with this.
-- Yes, that is mighty good.
+>\- Yes, that is mighty good.

+## Setting the Scene ##

 So I used a MacBook Pro as my workstation for the first time and for a period of six months.
 Previously, I've never shown interest in owning a MacBook and never worked with one for an extended period.
 I obviously was aware of the fact that a majority of developers do  prefer the Mac OS X environment to everything else available.

 Turns out that my bias/instinct/gut feeling/resistance/stubbornness against working on the Mac OS X was on point because of several shortcomings of Mac OS X when subjected to my workflow habits.
-So here's the yay, meh, and nay aspects of working with a Macbook.
+So here's the *yay*, *meh*, and *nay* aspects of working with a Macbook.

 ## Yay ##